Cricket Australia to probe ball-tampering, no action yet

 Never miss a local story.

-"One of the unique things about the game of cricket, is it is to be played not only within the laws of the game, but in the spirit of the game.
-And, activities on the field yesterday, are neither within the laws of the game or the spirit of the game."
+Sutherland said one of the cornerstones of cricket was to not only play within the laws of the game, but within the spirit of the game.

+"Activities on the field yesterday, are neither within the laws of the game or the spirit of the game," he said.

-Australia cricketers confessed to ball tampering in a desperate plot hatched by captain Steve Smith and senior players as they saw the third test against South Africa slipping away.
+Australia cricketers confessed to ball tampering in a desperate plot hatched by the team's leaders as they saw the match slipping away.

-Batsman Cameron Bancroft was tasked with carrying out the tampering by using yellow adhesive tape to pick up "granules" beside the pitch and rub it on the ball to rough it up in an attempt to get it to reverse swing on day three at Newlands.
+Batsman Cameron Bancroft was tasked with carrying out the tampering by using yellow adhesive tape to pick up "granules" beside the pitch and rub it on the ball to rough it up in an attempt to get it to reverse swing at Newlands.

 But Bancroft was caught doing it on the field by television cameras, and then attempted to hide the evidence by shoving the tape down his trousers before he was questioned by umpires.

-"The leadership group knew about it," Smith said, admitting he and senior players who he would not name planned the cheating during the lunch break.
-"We spoke about it at lunch and I'm not proud of what's happened.
+"The leadership group knew about it," Australia captain Steve Smith said, admitting he and other senior players planned during a break in play how to tamper with the ball.
+"We spoke about it at lunch.
+I'm not proud of what's happened.
 It's not within the spirit of the game."

-When Sutherland announced he would be speaking to the media at midday Sunday in front of Cricket Australia's corporate offices in Melbourne, commentators and former cricketers wondered whether Smith would be sacked.
+When Sutherland announced he would be speaking to the media at noon Sunday in front of Cricket Australia's corporate offices in Melbourne, commentators and former cricketers wondered whether Smith and other team members would be fired or sanctioned immediately.

-Former captain Michael Clarke said that if, as Smith said, that coach Darren Lehmann wasn't aware of the plot, that Lehmann must have lost control of the dressing room.

-But Sutherland's decision was to wait until he has more information.
-In the interim, Smith is still captain.
+But Sutherland's decision was to wait until he has more information, and Smith has said he has no intention of quitting the captaincy.

-Sutherland said Cricket Australia is sending their head of integrity, Iain Roy, to South Africa to investigate the scandal.
-He also refused to make comment on Smith's long-term position as captain but said Roy and high performance manager Pat Howard would be in Cape Town to investigate the matter.
+Sutherland said Cricket Australia is sending its head of integrity, Iain Roy, and high performance manager, Pat Howard, to South Africa to investigate the scandal.
+He refused to make comment on Smith's long-term position as captain.

 "We are in the middle of the game right now and that game needs to conclude.
 But over the course of the next couple of days we will get to the bottom of this and we will take appropriate action," Sutherland said.

+In the fallout from the scandal, former cricketers have described it as a "national day of shame."

-Former test batsman Simon Katich has no doubt what that action should be — Smith and Lehmann must go.
+Former test batsman Simon Katich has no doubt what Sutherland's action should be — believing Smith and coach Darren Lehmann must go.

-Katich said he was "sick to his stomach" when he woke up to the news from South Africa on Sunday morning.
+Katich said he was "sick to his stomach" when he woke up to the news.

 "They've got no option because this was premeditated and calculated at the break, and those guys are in charge of Cameron Bancroft behaving the way he did," Katich said on SEN Radio.